Book Review – DREAMS OF SPEAKING by Gail Jones

 BOOK RATING: The Story 4.5 / 5 ; The Writing 5 / 5

-Author Information: Gail Jones is an Australian novelist and academic.
-She was born in Harvey, Western Australia and educated at the University of Western Australia.
-She is currently Professor of Writing in the Writing and Society Research School at the University of Western Sydney.
+Gail Jones lives in Sydney and teaches at the University of Western Sydney.
+She is the author of two short-story collections, a critical monograph, and the novels Black Mirror, Sixty Lights, Dreams of Speaking, Sorry, Five Bells and A Guide to Berlin.
 Three times shortlisted for the Miles Franklin Award, her prizes include the WA Premier’s Award for Fiction, the Nita B. Kibble Award, the Steele Rudd Award, the Age Book of the Year Award, the Adelaide Festival Award for Fiction and the ASAL Gold Medal.
 She has also been shortlisted for international awards, including the IMPAC and the Prix Femina.
 Her fiction has been translated into nine languages.
-(Random House).